preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 .. image:: delete-page-menu-new2.png

-When you select delete, something like the following is shown:
+When you select delete of a main page with sub pages, something like the following is shown:

 .. image:: archive-message-new.png

 Note the message "You are about to archive a lot of pages" which is telling you that the page you have chosen has sub pages.
-(If the page doesn't have sub pahes, the message is different).
+If the page doesn't have sub pages the message is simply not shown.

 5. Type a comment (Mandatory!) and click OK to archive the page, or CANCEL if you change your mind.